Frequently Asked Questions

 May I take pictures or record videos of Roots of Knowledge?

-How long does a tour take?
+How long is a tour?

 What is the minimum or maximum number of guests for a tour?